deeratra/Mock-Medium/README.md

 2. **common**: Contains shared code and utilities used by both the frontend and backend components.
 This folder contain the common schema for the zod validation.

 3. **frontend**: Houses the frontend codebase developed using React and created with Vite for faster development and better performance.
-The frontend is responsible for rendering the user interface and interacting with the backend API.
+The frontend is responsible for rendering the user interface and interacting with the backend API and deployed on vercel.

 ## Technologies Used